 Building something from nothing with nothing for all

 Spending time at the lake is a reprieve from many things: job, school, and chores, not to mention setting a limit on social obligations.
-But somewhere near the top of every list you are likely to find church attendance.
-Those thirty-five miles back to town are an easy excuse to avoid the drive.
+“Sorry, we’d love to but we’re at the lake.”
+And somewhere near the top of every list you are likely to find church attendance.
+Those thirty-five miles back to town are an easy excuse to avoid it.
 After all, even God rested on the seventh day.